 1) Estimate the ancestral values of the continuous character while optionally pruning data from species that exhibit the derived state of the binary character.
 By pruning data from taxa exhibiting the derived state of the binary character, we create a more conservative test that will be applicable in cases where the derived state of the binary character is expected to lead to changes in the selective forces acting on the continuous character (addressing the potential for feedback mentioned above).
 Ancestral state estimation is accomplished under a Brownian motion model using the existing function anc.ML in phytools (Figure 1A) (Revell 2012).

-2) Next, we perform ancestral state estimation of the binary character by way of stochastic character mapping (Figure 1B) (Huelsenbeck, Nielsen & Bollback 2003; Bollback 2006).
+2) Ancestral state estimation of the binary character by way of stochastic character mapping (Figure 1B) (Huelsenbeck, Nielsen & Bollback 2003; Bollback 2006).
+A user specified number of stochastic mappings (default = 100) to incorporate uncertainty in the ancestral state estimations.
 We may choose to fix a single state at the root of the tree in cases where this is appropriate.
-For instance, when the ancestral state is informed by fossil records or when prior biological knowledge suggests that transitions are expected to occur in only one direction (Blackmon, Hardy & Ross 2015).
-In the latter case, users may also restrict the simulated evolution of the binary character by allowing only transitions from the ancestral to the derived state.
+For instance, when the ancestral state is informed by fossil records or when prior biological knowledge suggests that transitions are expected to occur in only one direction (Blackmon, Hardy & Ross 2015), users may also restrict the simulated evolution of the binary character by allowing only transitions from the ancestral to the derived state.
 Stochastic mapping is performed using the make.simmap function provided in phytools (Figure 1B) (Revell 2012).
 For simplicity, we will refer to the two states as one and two; state one will denote the ancestral state, and state two is the derived state.

-3) We then process the stochastic maps to classify all nodes in the tree into one of three groups: a) Nodes exhibiting state one (i.e., ancestral state) of the binary character and no transitions in the binary character in immediate daughter branches (Figure 1C, blue nodes), b) Nodes exhibiting state two (i.e., derived state) of the binary character and no transitions in the binary character in immediate daughter branches (Figure 1C, green nodes), c) Producing nodes exhibiting either state of the binary character but with one of the immediate daughter branches showing a transition into the other state of the binary character (Figure 1C, red nodes).
+3) Classify nodes.
+The stochastic maps are then processed to classify all nodes in the tree into one of three groups: A) Nodes exhibiting state one (i.e., ancestral state) of the binary character and no transitions in the binary character in immediate daughter branches (Figure 1C, blue nodes), B) Nodes exhibiting state two (i.e., derived state) of the binary character and no transitions in the binary character in immediate daughter branches (Figure 1C, green nodes), or C) Producing nodes exhibiting either state of the binary character but with one of the immediate daughter branches showing a transition into the other state of the binary character (Figure 1C, red nodes).
 In the bidirectional case, we additionally parse producing nodes to select those that subtend branches with transitions from state one to state two or from state two to state one.
 In the unidirectional case, this parsing is not necessary.
-Next, we calculate the mean value of the continuous trait at the producing nodes in each group.
+Next, we calculate the mean value of the continuous trait at the producing nodes in each group for each stochastic mapping.
+The mean of producing nodes (type C) is our observed statistic for a stochastic mapping.
 This process is repeated across stochastic mappings incorporating ancestral state estimation uncertainty.
-The mean of type c (producing nodes) is our observed statistic.
-We refer to this value as the “estimated ancestral condition” for each of the states of the binary character (Figure 1C).
+Finally, the mean of the observed statistics is calculated.
+This value is referred to as the “estimated ancestral condition” for each of the states of the binary character (Figure 1C).
 In the case where transitions are restricted to a single direction, there will be a single estimated ancestral condition for transitions from the ancestral to the derived state.
 In the more general case, there will be two estimated ancestral conditions for transitions from state one to state two and for transitions from state two to state one.